-Designed to assist applicants who have completed the Chincoteague Island GED program, this \$1,000 scholarship is award to a GED graduate who lives on Chincoteague and demonstrates financial need.
+Designed to assist applicants who have completed the Chincoteague Island GED program, this \$1,000 scholarship is awarded to a GED graduate, preferably who resides on Chincoteague, and demonstrates financial need.

 C.L.
 Courtney Memorial Scholarship

 Funded by the family and friends of C. L. Courtney, this scholarship is selected by Nandua High School.